ktriviso/chatApp/README.md

 ## Issues and Resolutions

 ERROR: chatrooms don't seem to be clearing or sending to the appropriate room but they're being stored in the database correctly.
+The rooms are working (sockets) but showing up still on both channels, I think this has to do with the state not being conditionally rendered properly.
+See line 23 in activeChat.js
 RESOLUTION:

 ERROR: Main chatroom doesn't initially load when you sign-in, user must click on the room for the previous contents to show.